 Texas Labor Code §302.151–153 requires that veterans receive priority for training or assistance in job training or employment assistance programs or services.
 Therefore, pursuant to the Texas Labor Code, children of a qualified veteran or a qualified spouse must be served subject to the availability of Board funds.

-Reference: WD Letter 01-21, issued titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members”
+Reference: WD Letter 01-21, Change 1, issued March 18, 2024, and titled “Applying Priority of Service and Identifying and Documenting Veterans and Transitioning Service Members―Update”

 B-402.c: Priority for Children of Foster Youth